Keeping Communication at the Core of Our Strategy

 - Customizable so that safety, quality, and production messages were focused on the Sumter facility

-For Andre’ and his team, the answer came in the form of The Marlin Company’s Electronic Communication Station (ECS) technology—a patented workplace digital signage platform for easily distributing management messages via any number of flat-screen monitors throughout a facility.
+For Andre’ and his team, the answer came in the form of Marlin’s Electronic Communication Station (ECS) technology—a patented workplace digital signage platform for easily distributing management messages via any number of flat-screen monitors throughout a facility.

 The Beginnings of ‘The Cutting Edge’